passcod/blook/src/technical/starting-electronics/index.md

 I've bought both gross (large) and fine (small) sets of tips for the Pinecil and I very rarely if ever use the fine set, even working with SMD components that are <2mm.

+### Iron cleaning

+Keeping the tip of your iron clean is very important, as a dirty iron tip will not conduct heat as well (and may even gunk your project).
+At minimum you want to do a quick clean whenever you start and stop work, and a deeper clean once in a while.
+At best you'll want to clean _during_ work too.

+A quick clean takes a few seconds:

+- wipe the tip on a (wet but not dripping) sponge pad to remove excess solder and debris
+- rub and push the tip in a brass wool wire ball
+- tin the tip (apply a bit of solder to coat the tip)

+A more thorough clean is:

+- the above steps for longer
+- using a tip cleaner powder/paste (also called a "tip tinner")

 ## Delivery